elear-solutions/docs/source/coco_technical_documentation/coco_tech_docs_aiot_intelligent_edge/coco_tech_docs_coco_for_devices/coco_tech_docs_linux/coco_tech_docs_linux_internals/cocodb/cocodb_frameworks.rst

 Network Information
 ###################

+NETWORK
+*******

-**NETWORK** - Table containing information about the COCONet that this COCO Device belongs to.
+Table containing information about the COCONet that this COCO Device belongs to.
 In the current platform, this table only contains one row since a COCO Device can only belong to one COCONet at a time.

 .. sidebar:: Schema